-Here’s a look at five must-see museums worth a visit in La Serenissima.
+Here’s a look at five museums in Venice that, when in town, you shouldn’t miss.

 From the moment you step outside Santa Lucia Station, you realize that Venice is really special as they say, as every glimpse recalls the paintings of Canaletto.